GoogleCloudPlatform/serverless-log-trigger-demo/metric-demo/README.md

 ### Overview

-In this example, we try to filter the log events and extract the payload.
-If there is a text message in the payload, we send it to the Google translation service for translation.
-If the translation result has the phrase we are searching for, we send a custom metric to the monitoring service.
+In this example, we try to filter the log events and extract text messages from the payloads.
+We send the text messages to the Google translation service for translation.
+If a translation result has the phrase we are searching for, we send a custom metric to the monitoring service.

 Please review the code for details.